 - … take pictures of their errors, let them mark it with the “pen” function.

 - … share good experiences with one another, since they’re looking for confirmation from each other.

-There’s no easier way to share the best class-moments together!
-By using an Instagram class-account, you can share the best memories of the time your class took a field trip.
+There’s no easier way to share the best class moments together!
+Using an Instagram class account, you can share the best memories of when your class took a field trip.

 12. Student of the Week

 Every new week you introduce your followers to a new student, let the student have a ‘bio’ post with the favorite picture of themself.
 Don’t forget to give some guidance, such that the content is school-appropriate.

 You, as the ‘general manager’ of your class, can post pictures of students’ work during the year (with your students’ permission of course).
 You can also let them think about making a post themselves, like in the example below.
 Their results can be posted online in a Class-account.

 Let students use ‘Instagram stories’ to hunt down specific things or types of things in the big, big world around them.
 This way, without their knowing, you’ll open up the eyes of the students and let them see more.

 15. Build a team